 - ILR Language Reading and Writing Assessment

-How to Format and Present Your Language Skills on Your Resume
+How to Format Your Language Skills on Your Resume

-The level of your skills, the number of languages you speak and the particular job you are applying for all factor in to how best to present your skills on your resume.
+The level of your skills, the number of languages you speak and the particular job you want all factor in to how best to list your second language on your resume.

 For example, if the job title is “bilingual customer service representative,” you’re going to want to present your second language skills prominently, perhaps in a dedicated resume section: